chlor/GeMTeX-Pseudonymization/Readme.md

 $ docker-compose up -d
 ```

+On the first start the overpass-api will download and index its database.
+This will take about 3 houts.
+On later restarts it will only re-index its
+database for about 10 min.
+The application should ready and operate a full
+speed once you see a message like this one:

+    It took xxx to run the loop.
+Desired load is: 1%.
+Sleeping: yyyyy

-To stop the application, go again to the folder containing the docker-compose.yml and run:
+To stop the application, go again to the folder containing the docker-compose.yml
+and run:
 ```
 $ docker-compose stop
 ```